ShreyanshShri/soloLearnApi/README.md

 ```
 Now you can iterate through each of the objects and get data...

-## How to get data of Leaderboard
+## How to get data of Leaderboard with language filter

-Make a get request to https://sololearn-api.herokuapp.com/leaderboard \
+Make a get request to https://sololearn-api.herokuapp.com/leaderboard <br>

 It will return you the following data